How to Can Applesauce

 This post may contain affiliate links.

 I’ve been waiting for apples to be in season.
 Here in the Pacific Northwest, we live in the Apple Capital of the world.
-You can find apples of every variety growing near where we live.
-Every I can’t wait to start canning applesauce.
+Every year I can’t wait to start canning applesauce.
 It’s one of my favorite apple canning recipes.

 This week I drove out to one of our local produce stands and was able to purchase a 20 lb box of Gala apples for $9.95, which is .50 a pound.
 These aren’t the same polished apples you see at the grocery store.
 These are straight off the tree.